Fall Transition; Rei Kawakubo's Met Exhibit

 HISTORY

-The Japanese fashion designer based in Tokyo and Paris.
+The Japanese fashion designer is based in Tokyo and Paris.
 Rei was born in 1946 and is the founder of Comme des Garçons, French for “like boys.”
-The label started in 1969 and established as a company in 1973.
-Her retail footprint encompasses over 300 shops with 25% outside of Japan.
-According to the Business of Fashion, reported generated revenue for CDG and its affiliates over $280 million a year.
+The label started in 1969 and was established as a company in 1973.
+Her retail footprint encompasses over 300 shops, with 25% outside of Japan.
+According to the Business of Fashion, the company generated revenue for CDG and its affiliates over $280 million a year.

 AWARDS